 The centre of Roman Corinth was the Forum: it had a rectangular shape and its northern side was closed by a series of vaulted shops; it is possible that they were not ordinary shops, but the offices of shipping agents and other traders, similar to what occurred in Ostia.
 The variety of coloured columns which can be seen in the Forum indicates that it was renovated and embellished in the IInd and IIIrd century AD when the use of these columns was in fashion; it is also an indication of the city's wealth.

+The systematic excavations of the area, initiated by the American School of Classical Studies in 1896, brought to light many excellent works of art of the Roman period.
 After Emperor Trajan's conquest of Dacia the "Dacian prisoner" became a popular subject of reliefs and statues celebrating the victories of the emperors, regardless of the actual enemy they had defeated.
-The "Dacian prisoner" was usually portrayed as a mature man with a beard, but in Corinth this iconography was combined with the Greek ideal of beauty (according to others the telamons portray Castor and Pollux).
-The Museum of Corinth houses several excellent works of art of the Roman period.
+The "Dacian prisoner" was portrayed as a mature man with a beard, but in Corinth this iconography was combined with the Greek ideal of beauty (according to others the telamons portray Castor and Pollux, but these were usually portrayed naked).

-Museum of Corinth: (left) Relief portraying a fight with an Amazon; (right) detail of the armour of an emperor
+Museum of Corinth: (left) relief portraying a fight with an Amazon (IInd century AD), a similar relief is shown in the image used as background for this page; (right) detail of the armour of an emperor

-The fight between the Athenians led by Theseus and the Amazons was a preferred subject for reliefs, but the intent of the IInd century relief shown above was almost didactic: to show the military equipment used by the fighters; in particular the artist drew attention to the pelta, the Amazon's shield which resembled a crescent (the Amazons worshipped the Moon).
-The Romans were fascinated by the shape of this shield and many Roman mosaics are decorated with motifs based on it; Emperor Domitian commissioned the design of a fountain showing four pelta for his Domus Flavia.
+The fight between the Athenians led by Theseus or the Greeks led by Achilles and the Amazons was a preferred subject for reliefs, especially for those decorating sarcophagi, but the intent of this relief was almost didactic: to show the military equipment used by the fighters; in particular the artist drew attention to the peltae, the Amazon's shield which resembled a crescent (the Amazons worshipped the Moon).
+The Romans were fascinated by the shape of this shield and many Roman mosaics (e.g. at Tipasa in Algeria) are decorated with motifs based on it; you may wish to see a fountain showing four peltae at Domus Augustana in Rome.

 Roman emperors had a grand uniform they wore only in ... statues.
-In Augustus of Prima Porta the emperor was portrayed wearing a very elaborate and decorated armour; his successors followed his example and wanted their armours to be more and more decorated to convey to the viewer a long series of messages; animal heads were probably a reference to the emperor's qualities and skills.
+In Augustus of Prima Porta the emperor was portrayed wearing a very elaborate and decorated armour; his successors (see some statues from Perge) followed his example and wanted their armours to be more and more decorated to convey a long series of messages to the viewer; animal heads were probably a reference to the emperor's qualities and skills.

 Lechaion, road leading to Lechao, the harbour on the Corinthian Gulf